DeborahK/Angular-NgRx-GettingStarted/APM-Demo1/README.md

 # APM-Demo 1

-Demo of the most basic implementation of ngrx for a simple boolean flag.
+Demo of the most basic implementation of NgRx for a simple boolean flag.

 The goal of this demo is to introduce the parts of ngrx for a simple, easy to reason about, use case.